 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.

 Keep this leaflet with the medicine.

 You may need to read it again.

-Moxicam is used to treat the symptoms of:
+MOXICAM is used to treat the symptoms of osteoarthritis and rheumatoid arthritis.

 Both diseases mainly affect the joints causing pain and swelling.

-Although Moxicam can relieve the symptoms of pain and inflammation, it will not cure
+Although MOXICAM can relieve symptoms such as pain and inflammation, it will not cure

-your condition.
-Moxicam belongs to a family of medicines called Non-Steroidal Anti-Inflammatory
+MOXICAM belongs to a family of medicines called Non-Steroidal Anti-inflammatory Drugs